crei0/toolbelt/README.md

-# toolbelt
+# Toolbelt
-Utils and Tools
+Utils and Tools, Snippets of code, and all around stuff